Bira/octopus-carnival/_drafts/wir-neverwinter-thayans.md

 he and his cult are working to find a way to raise Lorragauth... as slowly as possible.

-Valindra is still trying to find a way to properly "refuel" the Dread Ring.
-One of her theories is that it might be possible to wake drain power directly from Maegera to feed into the fortress.
+At the same time, Valindra is still trying to find a way to properly "refuel" the Dread Ring.
+One of her theories is that it might be possible to drain power directly from Maegera to feed into the fortress.
 That would require finding a new path to Gauntlgrym (the one they used in the novel has collapsed).
 If the Netherese manage to fix Xinlenal, though, she might divert her efforts to